stratus-meridian/sm_appdashboard_apigee/README.md

 # Stratus Meridian Apps Dashboard

-Provides an application dashboard interface for product manager role to approve/revoke keys connected to an Apigee Org.
+Provides an application dashboard to approve or revoke keys connected to Apigee edge server.

 # Installation